 - Collapse – Jared Diamond: thoughtful (if a little wordy) exploration of major societies that have collapsed under population pressure, climate change, war and other stresses, while similar societies have managed to survive; many parallels to what faces America today.

-- The End of Oil – Paul Roberts: a counterpoint to Kunstler’s book, which is less apocalyptic in tone but still paints a grim scenario about the energy problems facing us today.
+- The End of Oil – Paul Roberts: a counterpoint to Kunstler’s book, which is less apocalyptic in tone but still paints a grim scenario about the energy problems facing us now and in the future.

 - Salad Bar Beef - Joel Salatin: how to grass feed those animals for the best meat you can get.
 And quite frankly reading anything by Salatin is worth it if you are raising animals, or not.

-- Preserving Food Without Freezing Or Canning – Deborah Madison: the gardeners and farmers of Terre Vivante tell you how to use time-honored methods–and in some cases ancient–to preserve your harvest
+- Preserving Food Without Freezing Or Canning – Deborah Madison: the gardeners and farmers of Terre Vivante tell you how to use time-honored and in some cases — ancient — methods to preserve your harvest

 - All Flesh is Grass – Gene Logsdon: good basic discussion of the hows and whys of grass feeding beef, sheep, hogs and poultry.